synergylabs/BuildingDepot/buildingdepot/Documentation/source/api/CentralService/sensor.rst

 List Sensors by Tags or Metadata
 ********************************
-Retreives a list of Sensors accessible to the User initiating the request filtered on the basis of the tags specified by the user
+Retrieves a list of Sensors accessible to the User initiating the request filtered on the basis of the tags specified by the user

 .. http:get:: /api/sensor/list?filter=<filter_type>&param=value